What is Content Governance?

 The best content governance initiatives create coaches not police officers.
 Let’s rescue the G-word!

-The goal of content governance is simple
+The goal of content governance

 It’s time to unite all of your company’s content, so it offers a clear and consistent customer experience.
 That means you need a way to make sure it has the right brand voice and adheres to all your other content standards, no matter who’s written it.